Icyretsz/fcj-workshop/content/5-Workshop/_index.md

 ## Workshop Structure

-### Workshop 1: Frontend Deployment with CloudFront, WAF, and S3
+### Part 1: Frontend Deployment with CloudFront, WAF, and S3
 Learn to deploy and secure a static frontend application using AWS's content delivery network.
 You'll configure CloudFront for global distribution, implement S3 for reliable storage, and protect your application with AWS WAF rules.

 **Key Topics:**